SidAnnRan/class/Readings.md

 - For variable scopes and static variables, from [learncpp.com](https://www.learncpp.com/), Section 7.3-7.10.
 - For Git pipeline, see [here](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/) but remember to `git pull` before you `git push`.

+# Week of 04-08
+- For command line arguments, from [learncpp.com](https://www.learncpp.com/), Section 20.4.
+- For operator overloading, from [learncpp.com](https://www.learncpp.com/), Chapter 21.